Beyond Band-Aids: Overlake Expert Shares Common Childhood Injuries and How to Avoid Them

 print page Print

 Tumbles and spills, a rite of passage for every child, can quickly turn into serious emergencies.
 Among the wide array of childhood mishaps, falls remain the leading cause of injury visits to emergency rooms.
 According to Overlake Trauma Program Manager Karen Kettner MSN, RN, falls are the number one cause of preventable injuries in children.
 If you have young children in the house, prevention is key to keeping them safe.
-This spring, take proactive steps to protect your family from falls by following these essential tips.
+This summer, take proactive steps to protect your family from falls by following these essential tips.

 Image